RamezHamdiSaeed/MyFlutterReference/README.md

 -how to change the textTheme of the MaterialApp Widget.
 -how to use textAlign for long text.
 -how to deal with the warning messages for convenient development process customized for  the project.
+-how to change the canvasColor of the MaterialApp Widget.